 We thought that it would be interesting to highlight a few cases that involved different investigation techniques to successfully gather evidence and help our clients with their concerns.

-Case 1 – A male client had suspicions that his female partner was cheating on him with a fellow work colleague as she had been making lots of excuses not to see him over the weekend which was against the norm.
+Case 1 – A male client had suspicions that his female partner was being unfaithful with a fellow work colleague as she had been making lots of excuses not to see him over the weekend which was against the norm.
 These included visiting her poorly mother and having an early night home alone.

 Upon presenting this evidence our client decided to end the relationship as his suspicions had been proved true.